-And how do we rest in this deeper love so that our false refuges – the food or sugar fixation, the striving for a perfect body or diet, the unhealthy control of food – as well as the refuges of perfectionism and performance, pleasing and self editing – can fall away?
+And how do we rest in this deeper love so that the food or sugar fixation, the striving for a perfect body or diet, or the unhealthy control of food can soften?

-This year, as we journey through so much social change and the continued unfolding of a pandemic, it feels especially important that we support one another in repairing these ruptures, in mending the tears in the fabric of warmth.
+As we journey through so much social change and the continued unfolding of a pandemic, it feels especially important that we support one another in repairing these ruptures, in mending the tears in our fabric of warmth.

 This is work that we never do and is not done best alone, but with others, joined in community.

-When Food is Your Mother is beloved by our people, and tends to attract a rich variety of gentle, sensitive, passionate souls from across the globe – healers, therapists and coaches, mothers (and fathers), meditators and spiritual seekers, artists, poets and writers who come to and offer their unique wisdom at her ‘hearth.’
+We tend to attract a rich variety of gentle, sensitive, passionate souls from across the globe – healers, doctors, therapists and coaches, mothers, meditators and spiritual seekers, teachers, artists, poets and writers who come to and offer their unique wisdom at our hearth.